Skill-Nav: Enhanced Navigation with Versatile Quadrupedal Locomotion via Waypoint Interface: Experiments

 \subsection{Simulation Setup}

 We utilize Isaac Gym to train our locomotion policy.
 Specifically, for the \emph{WP-Fixed} scenario, we create 10 rows and 40 columns of tracks, where each track contains 6 terrain units of the same type; and the \emph{WP-Random} scenario consists of 10 rows and 10 columns of areas, where each area containing 6×5 terrain units.
 Table \ref{tab:terrain_property} provides the parameter ranges for critical obstacle properties such as box height and gap width.
 In the \emph{WP-Random} scenario, we apply constraints on the generation of waypoints and the arrangement of terrain units to ensure that each waypoint remains accessible to the robot.
+Notably, introducing noise during training plays a crucial role in enhancing the generalization ability of the policy \cite{li2022positive, zhang2025variational, huang2025enhance, zhang2024data, huang2025learn}.
 For sim-to-real transfer, we incorporate domain randomization and observation noise throughout the training process, similar to approaches used in other open-source works \cite{extreme, 2022leggedgym}.
 We train the teacher policy for 4000 iterations in the \emph{WP-Fixed} scenario and 8000 iterations in the \emph{WP-Random} scenario, followed by policy distillation to train the student policy for 6000 iterations.
 All training is conducted on an RTX-4090 GPU.
 We adopt Unitree AlienGo for simulation and real-world experiments.